tailwindlabs/tailwindcss/docs/source/functions-and-directives.blade.md

 # Functions & Directives

-Tailwind exposes a few CSS functions and directives that can be used in your actual CSS files.
+Tailwind exposes a few custom CSS functions and directives that can be used in your actual CSS files.

-## `@tailwind`
+## `@@tailwind`

-Use the `@tailwind` directive to insert the Tailwind reset styles and utilities into your CSS file.
+Use the `@@tailwind` directive to insert Tailwind's `reset` and `utilities` styles into your CSS.
 Here is a full example of how you might do this:

 ```less
 /**